odinuv/web/en/apv/slides/database-tech/slides.md

     - Index files, Data files:
         - Like a contact directory (address book, phone book);
         - Speedup read, slow down writes.
-    - Different methods are used nowadays (trees).
+    - Different implementations -- hash tables, trees.
-- Index is should be created on:
+- Index should be created on:
     - Keys (usually done automatically)
     - Columns used in JOINs (should be foreign keys)
     - Columns used often in `WHERE` clauses (should be keys)